 A dog can be in heat just once or twice within a year.
 The number of times a dog can be in heat varies due to the breed.
-However, from 6 months, if a female dog is not spayed, she will start experiencing the three-week heat cycle during which she can get pregnant.
-The estrus cycle of every dog breed differs but it is quite faster in younger dogs than the older ones.
+However, from 6 months of age, if a female dog is not spayed, she will start experiencing the three-week heat cycle during which she can get pregnant.
+The first estrus cycle (proestrus) of every dog breed differs but it is quite faster in younger dogs than the older ones.

 When you see these signs, then your dog is in heat and can get pregnant:

 The regular behavior of a female dog in heat changes.
 She will be more friendly to other dogs, especially males.
-She will readily allow male dogs to hump without any resistance.
+She will readily attract male attentions and allow male dogs to hump without any resistance.
 When a dog owner spots this change, coupled with other signals, it’s a good indicator that a dog is in heat.

 Also, a female dog may play less than usual and even refuse to be touched.
 This can happen due to swollen body parts like the nipples and vulva.